 - The banning of cypermethrin sheep dips in 2009.

-- S&TA is involved in scientific projects aimed at informing WFD delivery, including university-based research involving EDCs in river water and their impact on brown trout, and large scale field projects researching sediment impact on river systems and sources of sediment input.
+- S&TCUK is involved in scientific projects aimed at informing WFD delivery, including university-based research involving EDCs in river water and their impact on brown trout, and large scale field projects researching sediment impact on river systems and sources of sediment input.

 - Water companies are starting to invest in catchment management, rather than end of pipe, solutions to improve water quality.

-- S&TA is one of the founder members of the Blueprint for Water team (now under the aegis of Wildlife & Countryside Link, of which we are a full member), It has set out a 10-point ask – many of which cover water pollution – to Government for the future management of water and the aquatic environment.
+- S&TCUK is one of the founder members of the Blueprint for Water team (now under the aegis of Wildlife & Countryside Link, of which we are a full member), It has set out a 10-point ask – many of which cover water pollution – to Government for the future management of water and the aquatic environment.

 What still needs to be done?

-S&TA is lobbying, both individually and with other organisations (especially as part of the Blueprint for Water team), for Government and Agencies to:
+S&TCUK is lobbying, both individually and with other organisations (especially as part of the Blueprint for Water team), for Government and Agencies to:

 - Incorporate river system level management under the Water Framework Directive, where all measures to reduce water pollution are incorporated and delivered within Catchment Management Plans.

 - Ensure greater cross-compliance so agricultural grants and subsides deliver benefits to the water environment

 - The Government to set out a clear guidance on when and how regulatory tools, such as Water Protection Zones, can be used if the voluntary approach is not delivering.

 - Champion urban Sustainable Urban Drainage (SUD) to mitigate surface flooding and trap pollutants.

 - Urge Ofwat to increase incentives to Water Companies for adopting catchment management solutions to improve water quality.